 Visit With Respect

-Utah is filled with a variety of different state and federal designations when it comes to its connection to Native Nations.
-But it’s also important to understand that there is a strong cultural history to Utah's lands, even if it doesn’t fit in an official category.
-While many nations welcome visitors for activities and events, each comes with its own set of regulations and etiquette.
-Do some research to understand your destination and the customs of the people who live there.
-However, some general guidelines on visiting reservations include:
+Utah is filled with a variety of different state and federal land designations, all of which share a connection with Native Nations.
+Whether you're on Tribal lands (see a map), in a national park or anywhere outdoors in Utah, it's important to understand that there are strong Native ties, present and past, to these lands, even if it doesn’t fit in an official category.
+While many Nations welcome visitors for activities and events, each comes with its own set of regulations and etiquette.
+Do research to understand your destination and the customs of the people who live there.
+However, some general guidelines on visiting Native lands, reservations and sites include:

 - Avoid taking pictures of people or events unless you have permission.
 Remember, this is where people live and work.